gardener/documentation/website/documentation/guides/applications/image-pull-policy.md

 ---

 ## Introduction

 A container image should use a fixed tag or the SHA of the image.
 It should not use the tags **latest**, **head**, **canary**, or other tags that are designed to be *floating*.

 ## Problem

 If you have encountered this issue, you have probably done something along the lines of:

- - Deploy anything using an image tag (e.g. `cp-enablement/awesomeapp:1.0`)
+- Deploy anything using an image tag (e.g., `cp-enablement/awesomeapp:1.0`)
 - Fix a bug in awesomeapp
 - Build a new image and push it with the **same tag** (`cp-enablement/awesomeapp:1.0`)
 - Update the deployment
 - Realize that the bug is still present
 - Repeat steps 3-5 without any improvement

 The problem relates to how Kubernetes decides whether to do a *docker pull* when starting a container.
 Since we tagged our image as *:1.0*, the default pull policy is **IfNotPresent**.
 The Kubelet already has a local